dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A90: AI Ascent - server.ts (Reference)
 # Date Created: C29
 # Author: AI Model & Curator
-# Updated on: C54 (Implement true streaming)
+# Updated on: C55 (Fix proxy to handle OpenAI `messages` format)

 - **Key/Value for A0:**
 - **Description:** A reference copy of the `server.ts` file from the `aiascent.game` project, used as a baseline for implementing the DCE LLM proxy.
-The proxy route has been refactored to support true end-to-end streaming of SSE events from vLLM.
+The proxy route has been corrected to handle the modern OpenAI `messages` format instead of the legacy `prompt` format.
 - **Tags:** reference, source code, backend, nodejs, express, streaming, sse

 ## 1. Overview

 This artifact contains the updated source code for `server.ts`.
-The `/api/dce/proxy` route has been completely rewritten to handle streaming responses correctly.
-It no longer buffers the response with `await response.json()`.
-Instead, it gets the readable stream from the vLLM server and pipes it directly to the client, enabling real-time progress updates in the DCE extension.
+The `/api/dce/proxy` route has been corrected to fix a critical bug.
+It was previously expecting a `{ "prompt": "..." }` field in the request body, but the DCE extension sends the modern OpenAI format, `{ "messages": [...] }`.
+The code now correctly handles the `messages` array, resolving the `400 Bad Request` error.

 ## 2. Source Code (with corrected route)